VoxelForge/VoxelForge/mods/ITEMS/mcl_armor/API.md

 	--name of the armor material (used for generating itemstrings) name = "dummy_armor",

+	--localized description of each armor piece
+	descriptions = {
+		head = S("Dummy Cap"),
+		torso = S("Dummy Tunic"),
+		legs = S("Dummy Pants"),
+		feet = S("Dummy Shoes"),
+	},

+	--The following MCL2 compatible legacy behavior is still supported, but --deprecated, because it interferes with proper localization --it is triggered when description is non nil
+	--[[
 	--description of the armor material
 	--do NOT translate this string, it will be concatenated will each piece of armor's description and result will be automatically fetched from your mod's translation files description = "Dummy Armor",